adempus/Codelogue/backend/README.md

 # backend

-All dependencies for backend are packaged and managed with Poetry.
-Setup requires Poetry be installed first.
-If it's not, run: ```pip install --user poetry``` to install it.
-More details: https://python-poetry.org/docs/#installing-with-pip

-### Installing Project Dependencies
-If you have Poetry installed, To install dependencies for backend, just run: ``` poetry install ```

-### Checking dependencies
-enter ```poetry show``` in the terminal to check what python packages the backend depends on.

-### Installing Packages
-To install new packages for use in the project, run: ```poetry add package-name```.
-Newly added packages will be included in the `poetry.lock` and `pyproject.toml` files.
-So make sure they're included to commit in repo.

 ### IDE Integration
 If your IDE cannot resolve the project's dependencies, you have to specify the project's interpreter in your IDE's settings.
 Run: ```poetry env info --path``` and copy the output.